ivanwangsa/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06       15420
 ```

 Next, we are going to take a look on the distribution of the data - some of the data are missing, so it would be of interest to take a look on the skewed distribution and how we are going to fix it.
+We are going to use `ggplot2` for plotting - the variable `g` will accumulate all plotting information needed.

 ```r